bhanugandham/BactGenomePipeline/README.md

 - **NanoPlot**, **Porechop**, **Filtlong**, and others for quality control and preprocessing.

 Special thanks to the authors of these tools for their contributions to bioinformatics.
+Feel free to adapt and extend this pipeline based on your needs.
+If you encounter issues or have suggestions for improvements, please open an issue on the GitHub repository.